AustinZhai8/Smart-Alarm/README.md

 actigraphy-style sleep-cycle model in [`smart_alarm_features.h`](SmartAlarm/smart_alarm_features.h):

 - ~90-minute cycles, with deep sleep front-loaded and tapering toward morning
-- any movement event (peak deviation > threshold) forces light for ~5 minutes — you don't move during deep sleep
+- any movement event (peak deviation > threshold) forces light for ~5 minutes, because you don't move during deep sleep
 - the first ~6 minutes are held light, for falling asleep

 Simulated over the recorded nights it produces 20–27% deep with realistic cycling, which matches published norms.
-It's a heuristic, and the README says so — but it's a heuristic that's *right* for the physics, instead of a model that's wrong with a confusion matrix attached.
+It's a heuristic, and the README says so, but it's a heuristic that's *right* for the physics, instead of a model that's wrong with a confusion matrix attached.

 ---